| Code | GG6580 |

 Skillnet subsidise the programme fee by €400.
 Skillnet funded applicants pay: €500

-ELIGIBILITY CRITERIA:
+FUNDING ELIGIBILITY CRITERIA:

-- Sole traders are eligible as Companies.
+- Sole traders are considered eligible as companies

 How To Apply